-- a.
-Report Forms will be distributed to every club by the HPA and must be held by the Polo Manager.
-A Report Form shall be filled in by an official such as an umpire or referee or by a team captain (see Rule 11 (iv)) immediately after the game has finished to record any irregularity before, during or after play.
-The form shall be completed in full and signed by those officials or the team captain submitting the report. - b.
-Once completed and signed, the top copy will be sent to the HPA Disciplinary or Welfare Officer as appropriate, the second given to the person to whom the report refers and the third kept by the club.
-At the same time the club can take such action as they may deem necessary and the HPA Disciplinary or Welfare Officer may report the incident to higher authority if they consider the evidence justifies such action. - c.
-It is mandatory for the umpires to fill in a Report Form for the following so that there is a record in case of repetition at another club: - (i) If a player is sent off under Penalty 10a or b (Rule 40j(i) and (ii)), - (ii) If a player is shown a yellow flag (Rule 41), - (iii) For excessive misuse of the stick or dangerous riding (Rule 35 and Rule 36). - (iv) If a pony is seen to be blind in one eye or showing vice or not under proper control or
+a.
+Report Forms will be distributed to every club by the State Associations and/or APC and must be held by the Polo Manager.
+A Report Form shall be filled in by an official such as an umpire or referee or by a team captain (see Rule 1I (iv)) immediately after the game has finished to record any irregularity before, during or after play.
+The form shall be completed in full and signed by those officials or the team captain submitting the report.

+b.
+Once completed and signed, one copy is given to the tournament committee (Club), one copy will be sent to the State Association and one to the APC.
+At the same time the club can take such action as they may deem necessary and the State Association or Welfare Officer may report the incident to higher authority if they consider the evidence justifies such action.

+c.
+It is mandatory for the umpires to fill in a Report Form for the following so that there is a record in case of repetition at another club:

-- has had any form of tracheotomy (Rule 4g (iii), (iv), and (v)). - (v) If a player's spurs or whip are not in accordance with the rules (Rule 3b and d). - (vi) Team not trying (Rule 1o).
+- i.
+If a player is sent off under Penalty 10a or b (Rule 40j(i) and (ii)), - ii.
+For excessive misuse of the stick or dangerous riding (Rule 35 and Rule 36). - iii.
+If a pony is seen to be blind in one eye or showing vice or not under proper control or has had any form of tracheotomy (Rule 4f (iii), (iv), and (v)). - iv.
+If a player's spurs or whip are not in accordance with the rules (Rule 3b and d). - v.
+Team not trying (Rule 1n).